 Another challenge for the cash investor is that the banks don’t necessarily pass on rate rises to account holders.
 This causes additional uncertainty to your portfolio.
 So even if rates do rise in the near future, will your bank pass on all of this to you?

 FRNs are an effective enhancement for cash investments as they potentially offer higher yields than cash.
 With ‘floating’ coupons which reset every quarter their yield rises with interest rates.
 Therefore the potential for higher yields comes with an ‘interest‐rate risk’ profile similar to cash and TDs.
+TDs may enjoy the benefit of protection under the Financial Claims Scheme.
 Many people actually think of FRNs as being more like cash than they are like fixed-rate bonds.

 Regular income benefits